ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 ## Demo

-You can see the external widget implementation in action in the editor below.
+You can see the external data widget implementation in action in the editor below.

 {@snippet framework/tutorials/external-data-widget}